-Show your birthday boy or girl a good time with these super fun games!
+Show your birthday boy or girl a good time with these super fun games with balloons!
 Whether you are throwing an outdoor bash or having friends over for a fun indoor party these birthday party games for 5-year-olds are packed full of exciting and playful ideas.

 From classic outdoor games like red rover or hide and seek to entertaining board games and active Minute to win it ideas, your party will be chalked full of fun.

 Red Rover: Red rover, red rover, the kids will love this party game when they come over.
 To play, have the kids line up and link arms in two separate lines.
 Then, each line will alternate saying the riddle, “Red rover, red rover, let __ come over!” where they will choose one kid from the opposing line to run over and try to break their chain.
 If the kid can’t break their linked arms, they’ll join their team.
 If successful, their team wins!

 Hide-and-Seek: Tight on budget and on time?
 Add a few rounds of hide-and-seek to your kid’s party game agenda.
 Turn things up a notch by playing a round of hide-and-seek tag.
 If a player is found, the finder will have to tag them to be it next.

 Obstacle Course: Challenge the little ones to an obstacle course.
 To make your own DIY obstacle course, gather your kid’s favorite outdoor toys (think: slides, hula hoops and jump rope) and arrange them around your backyard.
 Then, time each kid and see who comes out on top as the quickest player.
 Or better yet, set up two courses for a live-action race.